How to save money and use credit cards while studying abroad

 Ready for a fun semester abroad?
 Here are six tips to help you plan a budget, figure out whether to use a credit or debit card and find ways to trim costs.

-And a credit card may be more secure than carrying around a wad of cash.
-Especially if your card has $0 fraud liability, which usually means you aren’t responsible for unauthorized purchases.
+And a credit card may be more secure than carrying around a wad of cash—especially if your card has $0 liability for unauthorized charges, which means if your card is lost or stolen, you will not be responsible for charges you did not authorize.

 When you’re looking for a credit card to take abroad with you, consider some of the benefits it can provide.
 Here are a few features to look for: